Lack of visibility and control

 Duo fosters a strong technology partnership program with Microsoft.
-This partnership has enabled Duo to offer out-of-the box native integrations for multi-factor authentication with Active Directory Federation (ADFS) and Azure Active Directory (AD).
+This partnership has enabled Duo to offer out-of-the box native integrations for multi-factor authentication with Microsoft Entra ID Federation (ADFS) and Microsoft Entra ID (AD).
 The healthcare organization leveraged Duo’s out-of-the box integration with AD FS to enforce multi-factor authentication for all remote employees and external users that require access to Office 365.

 Duo also integrates with Microsoft Windows client and server operating systems to add two-factor authentication to Remote Desktop (RDP) and local logons.
 The security team protects administrator’s RDP console access to critical infrastructure such as servers that contain domain user accounts, certificates and PCI information.

 The healthcare provider is a prime phishing target for cybercriminals because of the sensitive data they collect and maintain.
 Duo stops these phishing incidents from becoming data breach headlines.